Thomas Edmund Molloy: Death and legacy

 On November 15, 1956, Molloy suffered a stroke and was also diagnosed with pneumonia.
 He died on November 26, 1956, at his residence in Brooklyn, aged 72.He was originally interred at the Seminary of the Immaculate Conception.
 However, in 2016 his remains were moved to the Cathedral College of the Immaculate Conception in Queens, New York.
+The following schools were named after him: